esentio/Yamo/README.md

 - Cross platform.
 - You didn't leave immediately after you found out about VB.NET.

-On the contary, you might want to look elsewhere when you need:
+On the contrary, you might want to look elsewhere when you need:

 - Heavy ORM with object state tracking, lazy loading, migrations, insert-your-enterprise-feature-here...